-Shirley Bilek is the appointed Tax Collector for our Township.
-Tax bills can be mailed or paid in person.
+Shirley Bilek is the elected Tax Collector for our Township.
+Tax bills can be mailed or paid in person by appointment.

 Elk Creek Township Tax Collector